HennigLab/tndm_paper/README.md

 ## Train an TNDM model

 For a full list of flags, their descriptions, and their default values, refer to the top of `run_tndm_double.py`.
-We trained all of our models using the `run_tndm_double.sh` bash script which allows for modifying important values.
+We trained all of our models using the `run_tndm_double_paper.sh` bash script which allows for modifying important values.

 Finally, you can view the results in the ```tndm_eval_matt_data-M1.ipynb``` file.